Isaiah Falls

-Isaiah Falls (born April 13, 2001) is an American singer and songwriter and producer from Orlando, Florida.
-Fall gained major recognition in mid 2024 with his song "Florida Baby".
+Isaiah Falls is an American singer from Orlando, Florida.
+He is best known for his 2024 single "Florida Baby".
 In September 2024, He was named Billboard's R&B/Hip-Hop Rookie of the Month.

 Early life

-Falls was born on April 13, 2001, in Orlando, Florida.
+Falls was born in Orlando, Florida.
 The youngest of seven children, he grew up in a musically household where both parents were Christian artists and music executives.
 This setting exposed him to music early, with regular church performances.
 During childhood, he also developed an interest in painting and creative direction, which later impacted his artistic path.

 At around age 14, Falls mother bought him a laptop, and he began teaching himself music production using FL Studio, recording early demos alongside his brothers and exploring songwriting influenced by artists like Justin Timberlake, OutKast, Drake, and Kirk Franklin.

 Career

 Breakthrough and Early Releases

 In 2017, Falls began writing and releasing his own songs.
 He described realizing his potential when he started recording and received positive feedback: “I was like, I’m actually decent at this.”
 By 2019, he had committed to music full-time, quitting his job to focus entirely on his craft.
 He initially shared music independently through digital platforms, building a small following in Orlando.
 He gained traction with singles like “DIVA,” “SEARCHING,” and “IMISSTORONTO.”
 On April 18, 2023, Falls released his debut extended play, The Private Room, through his label LVRS ONLY.
 It includes songs such as “Pretty Like You,” “Sin on Purpose,” “Pain in My Voice,” “Flirty,” and “Worst Time” featuring Flozigg.
 Falls later reflected that during this period, he considered himself "just a songwriter" and had not yet started producing, indicating that The Private Room was created before he taught himself to produce.